grannycart/by-sound-alone_source/full-draft-manuscript/4_Chapter.md

 [//]: # (Midnight: night 1, run to Stilt City)
 The night ground on with the unvarying drone of the diesel engines always under the foot of any crew members on deck, and relentlessly surrounding anyone below deck.
 Since the diesel engines of the _Prospect_ were just generators that created electricity to charge the batteries and run the electric motors that actually propelled the boat, they were always run at the same, RPMs of optimum-efficiency for spinning the generators.
 Even when the boat changed speed, the all-consuming hum around them never changed in pitch or amplitude.
 For the crew at the controls, with no depth to control while they were on the surface, and a steady course, there was almost nothing to do.
 The needles of the rows of gauges all stood steadfastly at their marks.

 Percy knew that this was the hardest part of the job --- remaining always ready to take action when there was absolutely nothing to do.
-The crew had to stay focussed on the job during hours and hours of virtually no sensory input at all.
+The crew had to stay focused on the job during hours and hours of virtually no sensory input at all.
 It was far too easy to fall asleep at the controls, or let one's mind wander off to a place where everything was not just a grime-coated gray accompanied by a background of lush and never-changing noise that managed to be the exact auditory equivalent to the bland color that surrounded them.

 She put the crew on rest rotations.
 Every three hours three of them would get three hours off.
 This kept two people in the control room at all times, one on lookout, and one at the radar/sonar station.
 The off-duty crew were free to spend their time on deck if they wanted.
 But since there was little to see up there but a black horizon tapped against a dark gray one, most of the crew came back down after a few minutes and ended up in their rack sleeping.
 Except for Bastian.
 He wrapped his long thin form in a rubber foul-weather slicker to keep the wind off and lay out on the forward deck, apparently finding sleep there as easily as warm puppy.